A new arts trail and dating app tagged event aims to brighten up Brighton city centre during the winter months from Thursday 20th January.

 The event on Thursday 20th January will see musicians performing, films by international artists showing in businesses’ windows (thanks to the ‘whispering window’ technology of event sponsor Feonic), a film trail and a digital stag ‘leaping’ through the streets thanks to Thomas Buckley’s mobile projector, all taking place throughout East Street, North Laine and The Lanes between 4:30 – 6:30pm.

-Shelley Welti, Marketing and Events Manager for Brilliant Brighton says: “We’re really looking forward to people exploring art on the streets of Brilliant Brighton with Third Thursdays and also the new Enliven Brighton Art Trail, we hope residents and visitors alike will enjoy all the city centre has to offer during the winter months!”
+Shelley Welti, Marketing and Events Manager for Brilliant Brighton says: “We’re really looking forward to people exploring art on the streets of Brilliant Brighton with atlanta black dating sites and also the new Enliven Brighton Art Trail, we hope residents and visitors alike will enjoy all the city centre has to offer during the winter months!”